AnesBenmerzoug/langsfer/README.md

 - [CLP-Transfer Tutorial](notebooks/CLPT_tutorial.ipynb)
 - [FOCUS Tutorial](notebooks/FOCUS_tutorial.ipynb)

-### Example
+### Simple Example

 The package provide high-level interfaces to instantiate each of the methods, without worrying too much about the package's internals.

-For example, for the WECHSEL method, you would use:
+For example, to use the WECHSEL method, you would use:

 ```python
 from langsfer.high_level import wechsel